OLOZ4/ArchiveTeamWarriorCluster/README.md

 ## Overview
 ----------
-This repository provides a single Dockerfile configuration to launch multiple instances of [Archive Team Warrior](https://github.com/internetarchive/heritrix3/wiki) using multiple containers.
+This repository provides a single Dockerfile configuration to launch multiple instances of [Archive Team Warrior](https://github.com/internetarchive/heritrix3/wiki) using Docker.
 This allows for scalable and efficient web archiving.

 ## Prerequisites
 --------------